 - Force-quitting Cursor without killing child processes first; orphaned

-node/npmprocesses can hold ports and confuse the next session. - Running multiple agent mode chats in parallel; tool call queues can deadlock if both touch the same file.
+node/npmprocesses hold ports and confuse the next session. - Running multiple agent chats in parallel; tool-call queues can deadlock if both touch the same file.

-- Approving a prompt then walking away — the agent might still be waiting on a follow-up confirmation.
+- Approving one prompt then walking away — the agent may still be waiting on a follow-up confirmation.

 FAQ

-Q: Can I see what command the agent actually ran?
-A: Yes — click the tool call header in chat to expand the parameters and stdout.
+Q: Can I see exactly what command the agent ran?
+A: Yes — click the tool-call header in chat to expand its parameters and stdout.

 Related